Skills, Plugins & Marketplaces Explained

 hooks | Lifecycle hooks scoped to this skill |

-Skills can be triggered two ways:
+Skills can be triggered three ways:

 Controlling Who Can Invoke